-- Given a circuit C, we shall construct a boolean expression R(C) such that R(C) is satisfiable if and only if C is satisfiable. - -R(C) will turn out to be a CNF. - The variables of R(C) are those of C plus g for each gate g of C. - Each gate of C will be turned into equivalent clauses of R(C). - Recall that clauses are ∧-ed together.
+- Given a circuit C, we shall construct a boolean expression R(C) such that R(C) is satisfiable if and only if C is satisfiable. - -R(C) will turn out to be a CNF. - The variables of R(C) are those of C plus g for each gate g of C. - -g propagate the truth values for the CNF. - Each gate of C will be turned into equivalent clauses of R(C). - Recall that clauses are ∧-ed together.